Sahand-hsn/bms_manager/README.md

 ## start bms_manager on start up:
 we create a systemd service to start the node on start up.

-make the ´´bms_manager.sh´´ file exacutable:
+make the ´bms_manager.sh´ file exacutable:

 	~> sudo chmod 744 scripts/bms_manager.sh